PyCQA/bandit/README.md

    that it detects the vulnerability.
 Consider variations on how this vulnerability might present itself and extend the example file and the test function accordingly.

+The BanditNodeVisitor object provides a 'context' object that the test function can refer to as part of the testing being performed.

 References